firebase/firebase-js-sdk/common/api-review/vertexai-preview.api.md

     }): ObjectSchema;
     // (undocumented)
     static string(stringParams?: SchemaParams): StringSchema;
-    // (undocumented)
-    toJSON(): string;
-    // Warning: (ae-incompatible-release-tags) The symbol "_toRequest" is marked as @public, but its signature references "_SchemaRequest" which is marked as @internal
+    // Warning: (ae-incompatible-release-tags) The symbol "toJSON" is marked as @public, but its signature references "_SchemaRequest" which is marked as @internal toJSON(): _SchemaRequest;
-    _toRequest(): _SchemaRequest;
     type: SchemaType;
 }

-// Warning: (ae-forgotten-export) The symbol "SchemaShared" needs to be exported by the entry point index.d.ts
-//
 // @public
 export interface SchemaInterface extends SchemaShared<SchemaInterface> {
     type: SchemaType;